-100% FREE California permit practice and driver license tests you can trust!
+100% FREE California DMV permit test and driver license test you can trust!

-We have more permit practice questions and driver's license practice questions than any other site.
+We have more permit practice tests and driver's license practice questions than any other site.

-They cover everything you need to pass your California DMV written exam!
+They cover everything you need to pass your California DMV written test!

 Successfully passing the California permit exam takes some hard work.
 Are you ready for the challenge?